ayyron-dev/feeder/readme.md

 Welcome to my first node module!

-# feeder
+# feederjs

-feeder is a small, simple to use Atom and RSS parser.
+feederjs is a small, simple to use Atom and RSS parser.
 It uses the fast and lightweight [sax-js](https://github.com/isaacs/sax-js) Sax parser to parse an Atom or RSS feed into a single JavaScript Object type that mimics the structure (but not exactly) of the Atom Specification.

 ###### What this is intended to be:
 * Simple to Implement